-Shepherd’s Pie with Sweet Potato Mash Topping – a Whole 30 Friendly recipe!
+Shepherd’s Pie with Sweet Potato Topping – a Whole30 Friendly recipe!

 A hearty and satisfying meal for the entire family to enjoy.
 Like the Paleo Granola, it takes me (Stacie) back to the beginning when I first started creating recipes.
-In fact, I also featured this in one of my cooking classes in which the participants raved about!.
+In fact, I also featured this in one of my cooking classes which happened to be a class favorite recipe.

 Feel free to substitute regular potatoes for the sweet potatoes if you wish.

-Serve it with a fresh mixed green salad and you have yourself a balanced meal.
+Serve it with a fresh mixed green salad or steamed green beans and you have yourself a balanced meal.

 Because this recipe includes an adequate amount of proteins, carbohydrates, fats and fiber it makes for a nicely balanced meal.
-And we all like a big hearty meal every once in a while so I think you’ll be pretty satisfied with the portion size of this dish, which is 1/4 of the recipe.
-Shepherd’s Pie here I come!
+And we all like a big hearty meal every once in a while so I think you’ll be pretty satisfied with the portion size of this dish.

 Ingredient shout out: Sweet potatoes – a nutrient dense carb.